SagePoint Financial, Inc.

-SagePoint Financial’s affiliated financial advisors may use different tools and methods to design and implement client portfolios.
-But they will generally apply fundamental and technical methods of analysis.
-They’ll also typically use a long-term investing strategy, though they may use short-term tactical investing strategies in certain situations.
+SagePoint Financial’s affiliated financial advisors may use different strategies and methods to design and implement investments within client portfolios.
+Generally speaking, they will apply fundamental and technical methods of analysis, though.
+They’ll also usually stick to a long-term investing strategy, though they may use short-term tactical investing strategies in certain situations.

 Fees Under SagePoint Financial

-With SagePoint Financial’s wrap fee programs, brokerage, management and other costs are bundled into one all-inclusive fee.
-Generally, it is based on a percentage of client assets under management and is paid quarterly.
-Affiliated financial advisors determine and set what that percentage or fee is.
+With SagePoint Financial’s wrap fee programs, brokerage, management and other costs are bundled into one, all-inclusive fee.
+These fees are based on a percentage of each client's assets under management, and they are paid quarterly.
+Affiliated financial advisors determine what that percentage or fee is.
 For reference, a recent study by RIA in a Box found that the average annual advisory fee is 0.95% of AUM.

-With third-party advisory services, the third-party money manager will have his or her own fees, on top of the SagePoint affiliated advisor’s fees, which are set or negotiated by each advisor.
+With third-party advisory services, the third-party money manager will have his or her own fees, on top of the SagePoint affiliated advisor’s fees, which are set or negotiated by each advisor individually.